Popcorn maker: Variants

-Specialized popcorn pots, also called stove-top poppers, have been marketed under various brand names, including The Detonator, Whirley Pop, Theater II and Sweet & Easy; all of them are basically a pot that has an integrated stirring blade operated by turning a crank.
-This is to prevent burning of the kernels on the bottom and, under limited conditions, enables users to make sweetened popcorn by mixing sugar directly with the kernels before they pop.
+Some stovetop popcorn makers, such as The Detonator, Whirley Pop, Theater II, and Sweet & Easy, consist of a pot with a hand-cranked stirring blade.
+This prevents burning the kernels on the bottom and, under limited conditions, enables users to make sweetened popcorn by mixing sugar directly with the kernels before they pop.
+Other stovetop popcorn makers, such as the Atom Pop and the Apollo Popper, have a very small surface area at the bottom, which forces the popped kernels away from the heat without any agitation or stirring.